 Swimming - Hardy swimmers enjoy the open waters of the Russian River Estuary here in Jenner.
 Those who prefer warmer water will find plenty of places to enter the river upstream along Highway 116, within a 10-15 minute drive in the town of Monte Rio.
 There you'll find a riverside beach, perfect for sunbathing, building sand castles and swimming.
 You can also swim at Johnsons Beach in Guerneville.

-Festivals - Each year, the Russian River plays host for two fun-filled festivals to enjoy:
+Festivals - Each year, the Russian River hosts two festivals in September: